rust-lang/rust/README.md

 * Program execution is non-deterministic when it depends, for example, on where exactly in memory allocations end up, or on the exact interleaving of concurrent threads.
 Miri tests one of many possible executions of your program.
-You can alleviate this to some extend by running Miri with different values for `-Zmiri-seed`, but that will still by far not explore all possible executions.
+You can alleviate this to some extent by running Miri with different values for `-Zmiri-seed`, but that will still by far not explore all possible executions.
 * Miri runs the program as a platform-independent interpreter, so the program